lpsmlgeo/lpsmlgeo.github.io/_posts/2019-09-07-remote-sensing-ai.md

 layout: post
 title: Remote Sesing for Machine and Deep Learning
 subtitle: Available datasets and how you can use them
-tags: [AI, Remote Sensing, Datasets]
+tags: [AI, Remote Sensing, Datasets, rms]
 ---

 To be, or not to be--that is the question: